Short answer

 For full transparency, here's how the scrap value of a broken piece is determined once it reaches us.

-2. The mark is verified visually.
+- The mark is verified visually.
 Where the mark is worn or absent, the piece is tested.
-We use acid testing for low-value items (which leaves a tiny scratch we explain beforehand) and XRF (non-destructive X-ray fluorescence) for higher-value items.
+The piece is read by XRF (non-destructive X-ray fluorescence), so nothing is cut, filed or marked.

 If the piece has additional value as antique, maker-marked or numismatic, we'd flag that separately and the charity decides which route to take.
 We don't pretend a maker-marked Victorian silver coffee pot is "scrap only" if there's a better route for the charity.